Chemin de fer du Vivarais: History

 When the Vivarais network closed in 1968, a group of enthusiasts decided to save part of the network and rolling stock.
 On 14 June 1969 a tourist operation started between Saint-Jean-de-Muzols and Lamastre.
 The Meyzieu Tourist Railway Company (CFTM) was created to operate the line, supported by the Association de soutien au Cheman de fer du Vivarais (SGVA), a group of volunteers who restore and maintain the rolling stock.
 It was not until February 1970 that access was restored to the railway station at Tournon, and the new Tournon - Lamastre line, 33 km long, was officially opened on 18 April 1970.

 In 1973 the company was forced to buy the rolling stock, track and stations, which made the CFTM one of the few French operators of tourist railways to own the infrastructure and rolling stock.

 After operating without assistance for 35 years, the CFV searched for a partner.
 The department of Ardèche became majority shareholder of the CFV in 2004, when the realisation of the Joint Economic Society (SEM) to be substitutes resulted CFTM with the department's commitment to make a contribution of funds corresponding to the proportion of assets of CFTM.
 These flows of funds would be materialised in the form of investments on track and rolling stock.

 However, these investments remained largely made on the equity of the company, thus creating an operating deficit.
 Although 7 km of track had been rebuilt, the steam locomotives - very expensive to maintain - were all in a state of disrepair at the beginning of the 2008 season.
 On 10 April 2008, the General Council of the Ardèche (the railway's majority shareholder) took the decision to suspend traffic for the remainder of the season.

-Separately from this, another part of the original network, the section of the Dunières to Le Cheylard line between Dunières and Saint-Agrève, is currently operated by the Association des Voies Ferrées du Velay under the name :fr:Velay Express.
+Separately from this, another part of the original network, the section of the Dunières to Le Cheylard line between Dunières and Saint-Agrève, is currently operated by the Association des Voies Ferrées du Velay as the Velay Express.